Instant Insanity

 Instant Insanity is the name given by Parker Brothers to their 1967 version of a puzzle which has existed since antiquity, and which has been marketed by many toy and puzzle makers under a variety of names, including: Devil's Dice (Pressman); DamBlocks (Schaper); Logi-Qubes (Schaeffer); Logi Cubes (ThinkinGames); Daffy Dots (Reiss); Those Blocks (Austin); PsykoNosis (A to Z Ideas), and many others.

 The puzzle consists of four cubes with faces colored with four colors (commonly red, blue, green, and white).
 The objective of the puzzle is to stack these cubes in a column so that each side of the stack (front, back, left, and right) shows each of the four colors.
-The distribution of colors on each cube is unique.
+The distribution of colors on each cube is unique, and the order in which the four cubes are stacked is irrelevant as long as each side shows every color.

 This problem has a graph-theoretic solution in which a graph with four vertices labeled B, G, R, W (for blue, green, red, and white) can be used to represent each cube; there is an edge between two vertices if the two colors are on the opposite sides of the cube, and a loop at a vertex if the opposite sides have the same color.
-Trial and error is a slow way to solve this problem, as there are 331,776 possible arrangements of the four cubes (6 faces, 4 turns = 24 positions of each cube, times four cubes, totalling 331,776).
-And the solution is symmetrical 8 ways (if you have a solution, and you flip all of the four cubes forward, you have another valid solution.
-You can do that move 4 times multiplied by the rotation of every cube 180 degrees around its vertical axe, which gives 8 symmetries in total), so therefore the odds are 331,776 divided by 8 equals 41,472 chance of randomly tossing the cubes into a solution.
+Each individual cube can be placed in one of 24 positions, by placing any one of the six faces upward and then giving the cube up to three quarter-turns.
+Once the stack is formed, it can be rotated up to three quarter-turns without altering the orientation of any cube relative to the others.
+Ignoring the order in which the cubes are stacked, the total possible number of arrangements is therefore 3,456 (24 * 24 * 24 * 24 / (4 * 4!)).
 The puzzle is studied by D. E. Knuth in an article on estimating the running time of exhaustive search procedures with backtracking.

 Every position of the puzzle can be solved in eight moves or less.